-Who says you need to hike a mountain or road-trip into the wilderness to see the stars?
-Singapore might be a bustling metropolis, but there are still hidden pockets where the night sky puts on a twinkling show.
-Regardless of whether you’re a budding astronomer, a romantic pair looking to enjoy the night sky, or just looking to escape the city lights for a quiet evening with your family, here are the top spots to lie back, look up, and wish upon a star.
+Who says you need to hike a mountain or road trip into the wilderness to see the stars?
+Singapore might be a bustling metropolis, but there are still hidden pockets where the night sky offers stunning views for stargazing.
+Whether you’re a budding astronomer, a romantic couple looking to enjoy a night under the stars, or a family seeking a quiet escape, you can discover some of the best stargazing spots in Singapore.

 Singapore’s most official stargazing venue, the Science Centre’s observatory is where science meets wonder.
 Join their stargazing sessions (usually on Fridays), guided by experts who’ll help you explore the night sky with real knowledge and powerful telescopes.